SandaminiW/Movies-Data-Analysis/README.md

  ## Libraries Commonly Used in Movie Data Analysis:

-Pandas: For data manipulation (loading, cleaning, transforming data).
+Pandas: For data manipulation (loading, cleaning, transforming data).<br>
-NumPy: For numerical operations and handling arrays.
+NumPy: For numerical operations and handling arrays.<br>
-Matplotlib/Seaborn: For creating visualizations like graphs and plots.
+Matplotlib/Seaborn: For creating visualizations like graphs and plots.<br>
 Scikit-learn: For correlation analysis and possibly more advanced machine learning techniques.